-If you’re a gardener or landscaper, lockdowns and shrinking budgets will have taken their toll over the last year or so.
-But with restrictions easing and the economy bouncing back, this could be your best summer yet.
+With restrictions easing and the economy bouncing back, now could be the perfect time to consider becoming a landscape gardener.
+If you’re already a gardener or landscaper, lockdowns and shrinking budgets may have taken their toll over the last year or so, but this summer could still be your best one yet.

 Gardening is all about thinking ahead.
 Plant, nurture, reap.
 Why not think the same way about promoting your landscaping business, or getting lawn care customers?
 Sourcing jobs and contracts now can guarantee work and cash flow later – whatever the future holds.